 There are also opportunities in management, leading to senior positions.

-The Honourable Company of Air Pilots (formerly Guild of Air Pilots and Air Navigators) website has details of aptitude tests available for people with little or no flying experience.
+The Honourable Company of Air Pilots website has details of aptitude tests available for people with little or no flying experience.
 This could help you decide whether you are suited to this career, before you make a financial commitment to training.

-The British Women Pilots' Association (BWPA) gives a small number of scholarships each year to new or inexperienced female pilots with less than 10 hours' flying time.
-It offers £1,000 towards training.
+The British Women Pilots' Association (BWPA) gives a small number of scholarships each year to new or inexperienced female pilots, providing funds towards training.

-Airlines that offer sponsored or part-sponsored pilot training include British Airways, Flybe and Monarch.
+Airlines that offer sponsored or part-sponsored pilot training include British Airways and Virgin Atlantic.
 Relevant vacancies may be advertised on websites such as Aviation Job Search.